cname87/project-perform-k8es/docs/development-guide.md

 The steps in the cloudbuild.yaml file:

-- Downloads secrets that are not stored on the git repo
+- Downloads secrets that are not stored on the git repo.
 - Installs and builds the frontend and backend applications, units tests them, and then builds the frontend and backend images and pushes them to the cloud registry.
 - E2e tests the built images.
 - Edits the Helm Chart to point to the new images.